Riley Greene Preview, Player Props: Tigers vs. Yankees

 Riley Greene At The Plate

-- Greene has picked up a hit in 69 of 96 games this season, with multiple hits 27 times.
+- Greene has reached base via a hit in 69 games this year (of 97 played), and had multiple hits in 27 of those games.

-- Greene has driven home a run in 27 games this season (28.1%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..
+- Greene has picked up an RBI in 27.8% of his games this year, with more than one RBI in 5.2% of his games.
+He has also produced three or more runs in one contest.

-- In 44.8% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.